The REU program will start on Tuesday, May 28th, 2013 and end on August 4th, 2013.

 great atmosphere for discussions both of physics and anything else.

-A limited amount of funds are available for travel reimbursement.
 We are interested in bringing together

 a diverse group of undergraduates and encourage students from a variety of